bad-ants-fleet/drtransformer/README.md

  - Motifs for DrPlotter can also contain 'x' in the dot-bracket notation for *must be unpaired*.

 ## Version
+v0.12 -- perparing for official release
+  * changed --t-lin, --t-log defaults and fixed --t-lin=1, --t-log=1
+  * fixed potential issues with --t-end = --t-ext
+  * adapted README example to publication

-v0.11 -- using lonley base-pairs
+v0.11 -- using lonely base-pairs
   * removed the --noLP default (added parameter setting)
   * added profiling option for runtime optimization
   * using --cg-auto default paramter